 - Segregation: The assets and liabilities of each cell are segregated to prevent contagion risk so that no claim against one cell will be covered by the funds of another cell;

-- Access to insurance and reinsurance markets: Whilst available to all sizes of insurance structures, PCCs enable small to medium entities to establish a business platform from which they can develop their business.
+- Access to insurance and reinsurance markets: Whilst available to all sizes of insurance structures, PCCs enable small to medium entities to establish business platforms from which they can develop their business.

 - Risk Management: Greater control of risks enabling clients to benefit from prudent risk management;

 - Long term business: Funds relating to different policyholders can be segregated into separate cells within a PCC;

-- General and long term business: can be written in different cells of the same PCC provided these cells are not both reliant upon the core assets for solvency purposes;
+- General and long term business: can be written in different cells of the same PCC provided that these cells are not both reliant upon the core assets for solvency purposes;

 - Special Purpose Vehicles: These facilitate the translation of capital market transactions into either insurance transactions or risk transfer conduits to enable securitisation of future income streams.
 Applicants for Insurance Linked Securities may find the guidance issued by GIIA helpful: the Commission takes no responsibility for its accuracy or the views expressed therein, and will exercise its discretion in accordance with legislation;